vishwasjoshi2019/Renko_Charts_Strategy/README.md

 ## Overview

 The code uses historical stock price data to analyze price movements and identify Renko candle patterns.
-It follows a basic strategy to identify both green and red candles, as well as transitions between them.
+It follows a basic strategy to identify both green and red candles and transitions between them.
 The goal is to recognize potential trends and reversals in the price movement.

 ## Code Explanation